Citroën Méhari

-Production History
+Production history

 Origin

 The Méhari was designed by French World War II fighter ace Count Roland de la Poype, who headed the French company SEAB - Société d'Etudes et d'Applications des Brevets.
 He developed the idea of using a plastic, rather than fiberglass body.
-De la Poype evaluated the fashionable Mini Moke, noting its low ground clearance, hard suspension and rust-prone body.
+De la Poype evaluated the fashionable Mini Moke and was determined to improve on its low ground clearance, hard suspension, and rust-prone body.

 This company was already a supplier to Citroën, and SEAB developed a working concept of the car before presenting it to its client.

+In 1978, the Mehari was facelifted, with a revised front and grille.

-French Military
+French military

 The French Army purchased 7,064 Méharis – some of which were modified to have 24 V electric power to operate the two way radio.

 Méhari 4x4

 In 1979, Citroën launched the Méhari 4x4 with drive to all four wheels.
 Unlike the Citroën 2CV Sahara 4x4, this car had only one engine, rather than one engine per axle.

 The body is distinguished by its spare wheel mounted on the specially designed bonnet, its additional bumpers, front and rear, its flared wheel arches (for 1982), big optional tyres (for 1982) and tail lights similar to the Citroën Acadiane van.

-The 4x4 version has a gearbox with four normal speeds and a three-speed transfer gearbox for crossing slopes up to 60%.
+The 4x4 version has a gearbox with four normal speeds and a three-speed transfer gearbox for crossing slopes of up to 60 percent.
 At the time, the Méhari 4x4 was one of the few 4x4s with four-wheel independent suspension.
 The car had all wheel disc brakes.

 Méhari 4x4 production stopped in 1983.
-It cost twice as much as the standard 4x2 car.
+It only sold in small numbers as it cost twice as much as the standard, two-wheel drive car.